Every AI Coding Session, Governed. Every Pattern, Earned.

 Get started in minutes

-Replace your static rules file with intelligent standards injection.
+Replace your static rules file with governed AI development.

 # Install MindMeld CLI